spyder-ide/spyder-docs/doc/call-for-help.rst

 Spyder's YouTube channel
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Our `YouTube channel`_ contains helpful videos that will guide you through some of Spyder's functionalities providing a starting point for those who have never used Spyder before.
+Our `YouTube channel`_ contains helpful videos that will guide you through many of Spyder's features, and provide a starting point for newer users.

 .. _YouTube channel: https://www.youtube.com/channel/UCAOyvaOj7dMnavvGUkz9Djg